JayCeeCreates/earlygame/README.md

 - **Fabric Discord community** (a great help for the code)
 - **Contributors** (for the help with issue fixes and other modifications)
 - **You** (for playing with this mod!)

-### Any plans for a Forge version?

-A Forge version of this particular mod is not necessary.
-I recommend the two aforementioned mods if you want to play an early game mod on Forge.